ehimen/jaslang-php/README.md

 ## Jaslang Engine

 A lexer, parser and evaluator.
 Development of the engine is driven by requirements of the core language.
-Whilst this imposes some consbbtraints on the kinds of languages that can be defined, the engine aims to be abstracted and extensible enough to define languages beyond Jaslang.
+Whilst this imposes some constraints on the kinds of languages that can be defined, the engine aims to be abstracted and extensible enough to define languages beyond Jaslang.
 It comprises of: